Rien Long: Tennessee Titans

-The Titans drafted him in the fourth round in 2003, and he started five of 39 games through his first three seasons with 9½ career sacks and 99 career tackles.
+The Titans drafted Long in the fourth round in 2003, and he started five of 39 games through his first three seasons with 9½ career sacks and 99 career tackles.
 He missed the 2006 season with a torn Achilles' tendon, then was placed on injured reserve for 2007 with a knee injury before being waived.

 Florida Tuskers

-Long was drafted by the Florida Tuskers on the UFL Premiere Season Draft in 2009 and signed with the team on September 3.
+Long was selected by the Florida Tuskers on the UFL Premiere Season Draft in 2009 and signed with the team on September 3.
 He was released on September 22.

 Television career

-Animal Planet

-Long co-starred in Going Native with his brother Devan Long.
+Long co-starred in Going Native on Animal Planet with his brother Devan Long.
 The pair subject themselves to the 9,000-year-old rites of passage of the Tatooya tribe in the Colombian Amazon to begin their journey into manhood, including ceremonial vomiting, blowdart hunting and ritual whipping.
 The show first aired on June 7, 2015.